vicalloy/django-lb-workflow/docs/example.rst

 .. _`example`:

-Throughout this tutorial, we’ll walk you through the creation of a basic project and a leave process using default template.
+Throughout this tutorial, we’ll walk you through the creation of a basic project and a issue process using default template.

 Sample project
 --------------